 Not all helmets of the same nominal size ( say Medium) fit the same way, so you ought to try out different brands.
 Size charts with each helmet brand are provided by the helmet manufacturers.
 Measure your head circumference by using measuring tape just like shown in the image.

-Read more at: How to wear a bike helmet properly
+Read more at: How to wear a motorcycle helmet with long hairs.

 If you’re facing any severe uneasiness immediately after wearing your helmet, or even after half an hour of wearing it, it’s very likely the helmet is too small for you.
 In that case, find out your exact head measurements so you can get the perfect fit next time

 A helmet should be snug, but it should not leave you with a headache.
 Some helmets may be acceptable at first, but after some time of wearing it, you get a hot spot on your forehead.
 Sometimes the helmet fits right, but the cheek pads feel very tight, so choose carefully.
 The higher-end helmets come with different size cheek pads so those can be changed out with the manufacturer.